Skip to main content

 Technical Analysis

-CVE-2025-14137 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the Simple AL Slider plugin for WordPress, maintained by the vendor alexdtn.
-The vulnerability exists in all versions up to and including 1.2.10 due to improper neutralization of input during web page generation, specifically through the $_SERVER['PHP_SELF'] variable.
-This variable is used in the plugin without sufficient sanitization or output escaping, allowing an attacker to inject arbitrary JavaScript code into the web page.
-Because the vulnerability is reflected, the malicious script is embedded in a crafted URL or request that, when clicked or visited by a user, causes the script to execute in the context of the victim's browser.
-The attack does not require authentication but does require user interaction (clicking a malicious link).
-The CVSS v3.1 base score is 6.1, reflecting a medium severity with network attack vector, low attack complexity, no privileges required, user interaction required, and impacts on confidentiality and integrity but not availability.
-The vulnerability can lead to theft of session cookies, redirection to malicious sites, or other client-side attacks that compromise user data or site integrity.
-No patches or fixes are currently linked, and no known exploits have been reported in the wild as of the publication date.
-The vulnerability is classified under CWE-79, which covers improper neutralization of input leading to XSS.
-The plugin is commonly used in WordPress environments, which are widely deployed across many sectors including business, government, and e-commerce.
+CVE-2025-14137 is a reflected Cross-Site Scripting (XSS) vulnerability identified in the Simple AL Slider plugin for WordPress, affecting all versions up to and including 1.2.10.
+The root cause is insufficient input sanitization and output escaping of the $_SERVER['PHP_SELF'] variable during web page generation.
+This variable, which contains the current script's path, can be manipulated by an attacker to inject arbitrary JavaScript code.
+Because the vulnerability is reflected, the malicious payload is embedded in a crafted URL that, when visited by a user, causes the injected script to execute in the context of the vulnerable website.
+The attack does not require authentication but does require user interaction, such as clicking a malicious link.
+The CVSS 3.1 base score is 6.1, reflecting a medium severity with network attack vector, low attack complexity, no privileges required, user interaction required, and impacts on confidentiality and integrity but not availability.
+The vulnerability can lead to theft of session cookies, defacement, or redirection to malicious sites, compromising user data and trust.
+No patches or exploits are currently publicly available, but the vulnerability is documented and should be addressed promptly.
+The plugin is widely used in WordPress environments, which are prevalent in many European organizations, especially in small to medium enterprises and public sector websites.

 Potential Impact